BucuTheCoder/Barangaydimaunlad-Complete-/README.md

 7. Then restart the DNS of the wamp server.

 How to run the website?
-1. Select the VirtualHost that you created and for the website to load.
+1. Select the VirtualHost that you created and wait for the website to load.